YZnoodle/YZnoodle.github.io/_posts/3/2020-2-4-Dialogue-Manager-and-Parser.md

 - *Block*: a sequence of dialogues with no jumps or branches.
 A graph consists of one or more blocks.
 The first block must be named “start”.
 - *Dialogue*: the sentence or sentences to be displayed on screen at once.
 Such as “Hello”.
 A block holds one or more dialogues in a json array named “dialogues”.

-For this example, the .json file looks like this:
+The .json file for this example looks like this:
 <details>
   <summary>Click to expand... </summary>
   {